gabrielrbarbosa/flutter_covid19_brasil/README.md

 - Group numbers by state (now it's showing by cities)
 - External link to bing.com/covid for global map

+* Known bug: Locations are loading only after the second time the app is opened
-*Requests using httpClient didn't get full csv file for some reason, so I'm using flutter_downloader to store the file locally and read it.
+* Requests using httpClient didn't get full csv file for some reason, so I'm using flutter_downloader to store the file locally and read it.